NiSource (NYSE:NI) Releases FY23 Earnings Guidance

 Wall Street Analysts Forecast Growth

-NI has been the subject of a number of analyst reports.
-Wells Fargo & Company lifted their price objective on shares of NiSource to $31.00 in a report on Wednesday, December 14th.
-Credit Suisse Group raised NiSource from a neutral rating to an outperform rating and set a $27.00 price objective on the stock in a research report on Wednesday, November 9th.
-Finally, Evercore ISI lowered their target price on NiSource to $27.00 in a research note on Tuesday, November 15th.
-One research analyst has rated the stock with a hold rating and five have issued a buy rating to the company.
-According to MarketBeat, NiSource presently has an average rating of Moderate Buy and an average price target of $29.67.
+Several brokerages recently commented on NI.
+Credit Suisse Group upgraded NiSource from a neutral rating to an outperform rating and set a $27.00 target price on the stock in a research report on Wednesday, November 9th.
+Evercore ISI dropped their price target on NiSource to $27.00 in a research note on Tuesday, November 15th.
+Wells Fargo & Company upped their price target on NiSource to $31.00 in a research note on Wednesday, December 14th.
+Finally, BMO Capital Markets upped their price target on NiSource from $30.00 to $31.00 and gave the stock an outperform rating in a research note on Thursday.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Moderate Buy and an average target price of $29.17.

 About NiSource